sezzle/sezzle-merchant-resources/Widgets/4-Local Config.md

 * Uncaught DOMException: Failed to execute 'removeChild' on 'Node': The node to be removed is not a child of this node.
     - The `ignoredPriceElement` is not a direct child of the `targetXPath`.
 Either update the `targetXPath` or the `ignoredPriceElement`, or use `ignoredFormattedPriceText`.

-* Cannot read property 'parentNode' of undefined.
+* Cannot read property 'parentNode' of undefined
     - The `renderToPath` is attempting to target a child element that doesn't exist within the applicable parent container.
 Try adding another `../` to the `renderToPath`, or change the child element target identifier.